 Matilda is our resident Macaw.
 They are known as some of the largest members of the Macaw family and can live up to 60 years in captivity.
 In addition, they can develop an extensive vocabulary.

 The Pekin Duck is a domesticated breed primarily raised for meat.
 Their relatives were domesticated around 3000 years ago in China before the current breed was established in New England.
-We have five of them here and they are new arrivals!
+We have five of them here!

 June-Bug is our female wallaby and her male partner is Wally.
 They are native to Australia and are marsupials, so they have a pouch!
 Wallabies are of least concern but many recently perished in the wildfires.

 Leo is one of two Capybaras here at the farm.
 Lulu is our younger female.
 Capybaras are the world's largest rodent!
-They semi-aquatic grazers who typically live in groups of 10-20 individuals.
+They are semi-aquatic grazers who typically live in groups of 10-20 individuals.
 They do everything they can in the water.
 Thankfully they are not considered endangered.

 Jasper is our Crab-eating Raccoon.
 He is a true rescue, as his previous owner kept him in a small cat carrier until he was two.
-These raccoon spend their time catching crab in the rivers of South America, as well as climbing in the trees.
+These raccoons spend their time catching crab in the rivers of South America, as well as climbing in the trees.
 They are not endangered.

 The Mara, or Patagonian Cavy, is the world's 4th largest rodent.
 They can reach speeds of 18 mph and can jump 6 ft high!
-We are lucky enough to have three here at the farm.
+We are lucky enough to have two here at the farm.
 They are near threatened so they need protection!

 Cindy is our Cockatoo.
 She only has one leg from an accident, but that doesn't stop her from having a good time!
 Cockatoos are native to Australia and South East Asia.
 The Citron-Crested is critically endangered with less than 600 estimated in the wild.

 The Rex Rabbit is a medium breed of rabbit that was originally bred in France for their soft "plush"-like fur.
 We have more than a few here and they're quite friendly.